-- finding out what attracted the candidate to the post being applied for and their motivation for working with children; - exploring their skills and asking for examples of experience of working with children which are relevant to the role; and - probing any gaps in employment or where the candidate has changed employment or location frequently, asking about the reasons for this. - the candidate's attitude toward children and young people through careful questioning - his/her ability to support the authority/establishment's agenda for safeguarding and promoting the welfare of children - whether the candidate wishes to declare anything in light of the requirement for a DBS check - 19.2 If, for whatever reason, references are not obtained before the interview, the candidate should also be asked at interview if there is anything s/he wishes to declare/discuss in light of the questions that have been (or will be) put to his/her references.
-It is vital that the references are obtained and scrutinised before a person's appointment is confirmed and before s/he starts work.
-Any information about past disciplinary action or allegations should be considered in the circumstances of the individual case. - 19.2 Competency based interviewing is the recommended approach to asking interview questions which should maximise the amount of information available to the panel about each candidate.
-It is essential that factual notes of responses given are made by each panel member.
+- finding out what attracted the candidate to the post being applied for and their motivation for working with children; - exploring their skills and asking for examples of experience of working with children which are relevant to the role; and - probing any gaps in employment or where the candidate has changed employment or location frequently, asking about the reasons for this. - the candidate's attitude toward children and young people through careful questioning - his/her ability to support the authority/establishment's agenda for safeguarding and promoting the welfare of children - whether the candidate wishes to declare anything in light of the requirement for a DBS check be) put to their referees.
+It is vital that the references are obtained and scrutinised before a person's appointment is confirmed and before they start work.
+Any information about past disciplinary action or allegations should be considered in the circumstances of the individual case.